tahoe-lafs/tahoe-lafs/docs/architecture.rst

 how many copies of the file you make.
 Independent nodes (with uncorrelated failures) are necessary to hit the mathematical ideals: if you have 100 nodes but they are all in the same office building, then a single power failure will take out all of them at once.
-The "Sybil Attack" is where a single attacker convinces you that they are actually multiple servers, so that you think you are using a large number of independent nodes, but in fact you have a single point of failure (where the attacker turns off all their machines at once).
+Pseudospoofing, also called a "Sybil Attack", is where a single attacker convinces you that they are actually multiple servers, so that you think you are using a large number of independent nodes, but in fact you have a single point of failure (where the attacker turns off all their machines at once).
 Large grids, with lots of truly independent nodes, will enable the use of lower expansion factors to achieve the same reliability, but will increase overhead because each node needs to know something about every other, and the rate at which nodes come and go will be higher (requiring network maintenance traffic).
 Also, the File Repairer work will increase with larger grids, although then the job can be distributed out to more nodes.

 Higher values of ``N`` increase overhead: more shares means more Merkle hashes that must be included with the data, and more nodes to contact to retrieve